- WHO WE ARE

 Due to the coronavirus pandemic, this final phase of our renovation project has been put on pause.

-To learn more about this phase of the project or to support the renovation with a one-time or continuing gift, please contact Taylor Gilmour, Donor Relations Manager, at (772) 600-3212.
+To learn more about this phase of the project or to support the renovation with a one-time or continuing gift, please contact Taylor Gilmour, Director of Development & Communications, at (772) 600-3212.

 Central Thrift Store: